 Seeing a loved one struggle with an eating disorder and body dysmorphic disorder can cause you to feel powerless when it comes to knowing how best to help her.
 For your loved one’s sake, though, it is important to remember that you are in a position to be a powerful ally to her.
 Consider the following steps:

 - Spend time researching options for treatment.
-Look specifically for treatment centers that have extensive experience caring for individuals with eating disorders and co-occurring body dysmorphic disorder.
+Look specifically for rehab centers that have extensive experience caring for individuals with eating disorders and co-occurring body dysmorphic disorder.

 - Once you have completed your research, sit down with your loved one and share your concerns.
 These conversations, and there will likely be more than one, may be difficult.
 It is important that your loved one feels heard and supported.
 Now is not the time to make ultimatums or insist upon treatment.
 Rather, openly share your concerns and listen to your loved one’s responses.